Lien Avoidance - Reducing or Eliminating Liens in a Chapter 7 Bankruptcy

 Many liens can, and should, be eliminated in a Chapter 7 bankruptcy.
 But whether you can eliminate or reduce the lien depends on the type of lien and may also depend on the exemptions that you are claiming.
-Furthermore, if your unencumbered equity is significantly greater than your exemption amount, then the trustee may take it and sell it, pay you your exemption amount, the lienholders their lien amount, and use the rest to distribute to your unsecured creditors.
+Furthermore, if your unencumbered equity significantly exceeds your exemption amount, then the trustee may take it and sell it, pay you your exemption amount, the lienholders their lien amount, and use the rest to distribute to your unsecured creditors.

 Consensual Liens — Security Interests

 A consensual lien (aka voluntary lien) is one you consented to by agreement or contract.
 If you miss payments, the creditor has the right to take possession of the collateral and sell it.

 Purchase-money security interests secure loans where the money is used to purchase the security interest.
 Mortgages and auto loans are the most common examples of this type of secured loan.
 If you default on the payments, the lender has the right to take possession of the property and sell it.

 These liens cannot be removed or reduced by a Chapter 7 bankruptcy.
 You can keep this property if you are not behind on the payments by simply continuing the payments.
 However, if you are behind, then you must surrender the property, redeem the property by paying a lump sum, or sign a reaffirmation agreement.
 (See Secured Debts for more info.)